-That means that just one good photo could be used numerous times, bringing in money for the owner each time.
-If you set up a portfolio and upload tens – or even hundreds – of photos, you could potentially start pulling in a significant wage straight away from your images.
+Just one good photo could be used numerous times, bringing in money for the owner each time it’s used.
+If you set up a portfolio and upload tens—or even hundreds—of photos, you could start pulling in a significant wage straight away from your images.

-Granted, there are potential hazards with letting strangers into your home – particularly if you don’t own the property yourself.
+Granted, there are potential hazards with letting strangers into your home.
 But there is one big advantage with renting out rooms on Airbnb, and that’s plenty of money!

-Some people have jumped fully on the room-rental train, buying property with the sole intention of keeping it on permanent short-term leases (although measures are being brought in to curb this in some cities).
+Some people have jumped fully on the room-rental train and bought property with the sole intention of keeping it on permanent short-term lease (although measures are being brought in to curb this in some cities).

 Nonetheless, if you happen to own an apartment that isn’t permanently occupied, or even if you have a room that’s used for nothing but junk, Airbnb is a really simple way to start pulling in some significant passive income.

 If you have a hobby or interest that really know a lot about, why not share it with the world for a little profit?